Workshop and Symposia

 - Teaching history in business and management schools.

-The conference includes both refereed and non-refereed streams.
+The conference included both refereed and non-refereed streams.
 All refereed conference papers (full versions) were double-blind assessed by two anonymous referees.
 The authors retain copyright over, and take full responsibility for, their papers and abstracts.